 - 1. If open, close the Identify debugger. - 2.
 Right-click the Identify debugger shortcut on the desktop and select Properties from the popup menu to display the Properties dialog box. - 3.
 Append the -debug flag to the path to the executable in the target field. - 4.
 Restart the Identify debugger and reopen the project. - 5.
 Enter the following two commands at the command prompt in the Console window:

 chain clear com check

-6. When using the SolvNet website, include a copy of the log file and any other important details about your particular setup/flow as well as the Identify project (prj) file.
+6. Include a copy of the log file and any other important details about your particular setup/flow as well as the Identify project (prj) file.